dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/MIGRATION_GUIDE.md

 # Migration Guide: Current Structure 🏛️ Clean Architecture

-Migration transformate your SecureCleanApiWaf codebase to Clean Architecture incrementally! **Good luck with your migration!** ??
+Migration transformate your CleanArchitecture.ApiTemplate codebase to Clean Architecture incrementally! **Good luck with your migration!** ??

 ## 📑 Table of Contents